- Live Rates

 - Contact Us

-Short summary: The NWMLS in WA State recently made several changes which impact the real estate marketplace in WA.
+Summary: The NWMLS in WA State recently made several changes which impact the real estate marketplace in WA.
 This article describes in detail what these changes are and how they affect brokers, sellers and buyers.
-Readers are encouraged to reach out to Sammamish Mortgage to learn more about real estate broker commissions and other topics.

 What’s more, the changes also remove the requirement that home sellers must offer a real estate broker commission to the buyer’s broker.
 Now, in cases in which the seller doesn’t offer a set commission to the buyer’s broker, the buyer and the buyer’s broker may negotiate compensation as a part of the offer to purchase.
-Again, these changes were announced back in July but just took effect on the 1st of October, 2019.
+Again, these changes were announced in July, 2019 but took effect on the 1st of October, 2019.

 The change which allows firms to disclose real estate broker commissions on their public websites and Washington home listings does a lot to increase transparency in the marketplace.
 Now, buyers and the brokers who represent home buyers will know well in advance about the compensation structure underlying a transaction.

 This allows buyers and brokers to be better prepared, and this enhanced preparation will create an overall smoother transaction process.
 Having this information available publicly will also make it easier for agents and mortgage brokers to explain the benefits of their services.
 Sellers often offer brokers sizable commissions, and so brokers will have greater incentive to promote and elucidate the value of their services.
 All of this, in turn, promotes healthy competition within the real estate brokerage industry.